-Christa Dyson works to support the spinal cord injured community through her work as a mentor, a trustee to the Spinal Injuries Association (SIA), as a patient representative for Stoke Mandeville Spinal Research and as a patient representative for her local GP surgery.
+Christa Dyson works to support the spinal cord injured community through her work as a mentor, a trustee to the Spinal Injuries Association (SIA), a member of the National Spinal Injuries Centre's Patient User Forum and their Research and Innovation Group, a member of the Scientific Advisory Board for Stoke Mandeville Spinal Research, a Research Ambassador for NIHR Thames Valley and as a patient representative for her local GP surgery.
 She blogs about her experience living with a spinal cord injury.

 Christa was spinal cord injured in November 1993 following a spinal stroke.
 Initially paralysed from the mid-chest down she went on to recover some mobility but never in her hands.
 She lives life as an incomplete tetraplegic and an unsteady 'walker'.

 Sustaining her injury whilst living in The Netherlands, it was there she undertook all her early rehabilitation, first in the Sophia Revalidatie Centrum in The Hague and later in De Hoogstraat, Utrecht.

 She has since gone on to live in Oman and the USA, returning to live in The Netherlands in between.
 She is married, has brought up two children, has traveled extensively, worked continuously in the voluntary sector and supported numerous charitable ventures whilst living abroad.

 In 2010 she returned to live in England and has since undergone two short periods of rehabilitation at the National Spinal Injuries Centre, Stoke Mandeville.